assistER

 User Personas

-I developed two user personas based on these shared traits, one for each of the two major types of people who use the ER, to keep my thinking centered on user needs while designing an app.
+Based on these shared traits, I developed two user personas, one for each of the two major types of people who visit the ER.
+These would keep my thinking centered on diverse user needs, not just my own, throughout the design process.

 The Independent Patient